📊R

 CodeGrade offers two types of rubric categories:

-1. Navigate to the Rubric tab in the Assignment Management menu.
+Navigate to the Rubric tab on the Assignment Management page.

 IO Tests